guinslym/aso_up_and_running/Python/Django/Django.md

 ```
 11. Access on `yourwebsite.com` or if you have choose to create a subdomain  `yourwebsite.com/hello_django`

-#Adding app to your Django Project
+#Adding an app to your Django Project

 1. `cd ~/website/myproj`
 2. `python manage.py startapp blog` where `blog` represent your new application name